RSCJacksonLab/landscapy/docs/cookbook/scaling/esm-embeddings.md

 A relaxed matrix has shape `(length, len(alphabet))`.
 Its values are finite and non-negative, and every row sums to one.
-Columns follow the configured `alphabet` exactly; there is no implicit left/right padding or inferred column order. `gap` is normalized to `-`.
+Columns follow the configured `alphabet` exactly.
+There is no implicit left/right padding or inferred column order. `gap` is normalized to `-`.
 Unsupported alphabet entries map to `<unk>`, but only one such column is allowed so distinct scientific states cannot silently collapse onto the same model token.
 Model special tokens are